-HERE Route Matching v8 groups HERE map data into thematical layers.
+THE HERE Route Matching v8 groups HERE map data into thematic layers.
 Each layer contains rows (map objects), like road segments, points of interest, river polygons - their geometry and attributes (columns).
-Some layers just extend the objects of another layer by additoinal atributes, like the speed limits for a road segment layer.
+Some layers just extend the objects of another layer by additional attributes, like the speed limits for a road segment layer.
 Layers without geometry are called "attribute" layers, as opposed to "geometry" layers.

 Layers are made for certain use cases:

 layers that provide Junction View guidance

 layers that provide access to polygons that describe the hierarchy of administrative regions